Ross Perot – Short Biography

 Ross Perot started out like many of us: with humble beginnings.
 But it wasn’t long before he was making a name for himself and taking the business world by storm.

 Perot joined the US Navy in 1949.
 When he finished his service in 1957, he joined IBM as a salesperson.
-He then amazed everybody in the company by selling in two weeks his one-year product quota.
+He then amazed everybody in the company by selling his yearly quota in just two weeks.

 IBM was thrilled with their star employee but they had little time to listen to his ideas – and he had many.
 Undaunted by the lack of attention, Perot left IBM in 1962 and founded his own company, Electronic Data Systems ( EDS ).